Salesforce Data Cleansing: Proactive and Reactive Strategies to Keep Your CRM Squeaky Clean

 Source: Salesforce Ben

-Closing the gaps in Salesforce’s reactive cleansing
+Closing the gaps in Salesforce’s native reactive cleansing

 An image showing an example of reactive Salesforce data cleansing.